-The best external hard drive for PS5
+The best PS5 external hard drives available now

 It comes in at the premium end of the SSD price range, but we reckon you get what you pay for in speed, looks and build quality.
 And there's a range of capacities to choose from: we wouldn't bother with the basic 500GB model, but with models up to 4TB available there's something suitable for all but the most epic game collections.